 Hi there.
-If you are reading this then its quite likely that we have just worked each other or are working right now.
+If you are reading this then it is quite likely that we have just worked each other or are working right now.

 I have put several Special Event Stations on air and run the station GB0BON for the Welland Valley Amateur Radio Society every June from Ruperts' View just outside the village of Naseby.
 This is site where the decisive battle of the English Civil War was fought in c1645.
 For a number of years I was also one of the volunteer operators of GB3RS at the RSGB National Radio Centre in Bletchley Park, and also the QSL manager for GB3RS.
 GB3RS is a purpose built, state of the art amateur radio station.

 For HF voice I use a Yaesu FTDX 3000 + Ameritron AL-811H Amp (400w) + Palstar AT1KM ATU.

 For HF DATA I use the Yaesu FTDX 3000's built in sound card + Acer laptop + HRD Digimaster

 For mobile HF I use a Yaesu FT 857